Most of the TVs being launched this year have been 4K. Some are smart, others aren't. But, the image quality is amazing

 Xiaomi Mi TV 4 Pro

 Dimensions: 1232.1 x 730.6 x 48 mm | Weight: 17.2 kgs | Resolution: 3840 x 2160 | Display: 4K HDR | Audio: Dolby Audio/ DTS-HD | Connectivity: 3 HDMI 2.0 ports, 2 USB 2.0 port, Ethernet port, S/PDIF port, dual-band (2.4GHz and 5GHz) Wi-Fi 802.11ac, Bluetooth 4.2 | Operating System: Cortex-A53 SoC - PatchWall (Android TV) | RAM: 2GB DDR | Storage: 8GB eMMC

-Having won the Red Dot award, it's one of the slimmest TVs on the market.
+Having won the Red Dot award, it is the world's slimmest Android TVs.
 Even at just 4.9mm, it doesn't compromise on its ports and durability.
-It has 3 HDMI and USB ports as well as an ethernet port in case your Wi-Fi fails you.
+It has 3 HDMI and USB ports as well as an ethernet port in case your Wifi fails you.

 It may not dazzle most people in the myriad of options available in the market right but it's the cream of what's available under Rs 50,000.

 Samsung’s QLED goes curved with intriguing results

 Screen sizes available: 55-inch, 65-inch, 75-inch | Tuner: Freeview HD | 4K: Yes | HDR: Yes | Panel technology: QLED with Edge LED lighting | Smart TV: Yes, Eden 2 (Tizen) | Curved: Yes | Dimensions: 1225.3 x 705.7 x 90.8mm (W x H x D) | 3D: No | Inputs: Four HDMIs, Three USBs, Wi-Fi, Ethernet